anon-blue/anon.blue/README.txt

-moving my hand slowly up and down, no       how soft the skin felt despite how s tiff it was.
+I heard of a large man in the woods named Alvin. oft the skin felt despite how s tiff it was.
 Even her dick seemed girly.
 I was thinking about sucking it a littl e when she suddenly moaned and raised her hips.
 I instinctively pumped a little harder as I saw a thick white jet of cum shoot out over my hand and land on her